Jude McAtamney

-Jude McAtamney (mick-ə-TOM-nay; born 9 May 2000) is a professional American football placekicker from Ireland for the New York Giants of the National Football League (NFL).
+Jude McAtamney (mick-ə-TOM-nay; born 9 May 2000) is a professional gridiron football placekicker for the Calgary Stampeders of the Canadian Football League (CFL) from Northern Ireland.
+He previously played for the New York Giants of the National Football League (NFL).
 Originally a Gaelic footballer, he later switched to American football and played at college level for the Chowan Hawks and Rutgers Scarlet Knights.
 McAtamney signed with the Giants as an undrafted free agent in 2024.

 Early life

-McAtamney was born in Derry, in Northern Ireland.
+McAtamney was born in Derry, Northern Ireland.
 His grandfather, Harry Cassidy, was a Gaelic footballer for, and manager of, Bellaghy GAC and the Derry county football team.
 McAtamney grew up in the village of Swatragh and played Gaelic football with his six brothers.
 McAtamney later played for the under-20 football team of Derry GAA and helped them win the Ulster Under-20 Football Championship in 2018.

 McAtamney attended St Patrick's College, Maghera, and later studied for two years at St Mary's University College, Belfast.